 - The American Legislative Exchange Council (ALEC) has received more than $1.5 million from the Bradley Foundation.
 ALEC attempts to cover up its work on voter suppression legislation across the country.
-In addition, many of its members traveled to Washington to attend the rally that led to the violent insurrection at the Capitol.
+In addition, many of its members traveled to Washington to attend the rally that fired up the crowd just prior to the violent insurrection at the Capitol.

 The Big Lie